DanielHzp/BusinessIntelligenceIToolsGuide/README.md

 # BusinessIntelligenceIToolsGuide

-Reference guide with sample dashaboards and data modelling in Power Query, Power Pivot and Power BI DAX
+Reference guide with sample dashboards and data modelling in Power Query, Power Pivot and Power BI DAX